Tiradentes: National hero

 His moniker, "Tiradentes", became the namesake of a city in the state of Minas Gerais, of city squares in Belo Horizonte, Curitiba, São Paulo, Rio de Janeiro, and Ouro Preto, as well as of a major avenue in Santo Domingo, Dominican Republic.

-The 11th Mountain Infantry Battalion, "Tiradentes" Regiment (11º Batalhão de Infantaria de Montanha, Regimento "Tiradentes"), named after the hero, is currently operational in the Brazilian Army.
+The 11th Mountain Infantry Battalion, "Tiradentes" Regiment (11.º Batalhão de Infantaria de Montanha, Regimento "Tiradentes"), named after the hero, has been in operation in the Brazilian Army since 1888.